Our Legacy

 In October of 2008, my husband and I went on a 12 day train trip, starting in Chicago and making a circle through Nebraska, Colorado, California, Oregon, Washington, Montana, Minnesota and ending up back in Chicago.

 We met in the lower section of the depot and lined up to take the escalator to the upper level.
-We had to carry our luggage with us, suitcases and duffle bags.....2 or 3 apiece.
+We carried our our luggage with us, suitcases and duffle bags.....2 or 3 apiece.
 We should have taken the elevator.
 One by one we stepped onto the escalator.
 I was behind an elderly lady holding her suitcase and purse and behind me were other people with theirs.
 Suddenly about half way up to the 2nd floor, a older man who was about 8 feet ahead of me lost his balance and went down on his knees, his luggage tumbling down onto the people behind him.
 He couldn't get up, and the escalator kept going, taking him closer and closer to the teethlike end where the stairs disappear into the floor.

 We are all so fortunate that none of us were badly hurt....bruised, scraped and scared, but not hurt.
 The gentleman who had fallen was so apologetic and felt so bad about causing the accident.
 All I could think of was that old Lucille Ball TV show where Lucy and Ethel were working at a candy factory and they couldn't package the candies fast enough and the candy on the conveyer belt kept coming and coming and coming.